Skip to main content

 }

-Developers can configure parameters such as message or callbackObj in the properties.
-The passed parameters will be bound to the block's root container, and within the block, you can obtain the required passed parameters from the root container's data or execute the corresponding callback functions.
+Developers can configure parameters in properties such as message or callbackObj format.
+The passed parameters will be bound to the block's root container.
+Within the block, developers can retrieve the required passed parameters or execute the corresponding callback functions from the root container's data.

 Note

-Note that blocks do not support passing functions directly.
-The recommended approach is to place callback functions within an object such as callbackObj and call them via that object.
+Note that blocks do not support directly passing functions.
+The recommended approach is to encapsulate function callbacks within an object such as callbackObj for invocation.

-Due to the characteristics of blocks, WeDa recommends that developers define a root element when developing blocks, and access parameters and invoke callbacks based on the root element's ID,
+Due to the characteristics of blocks, WeDa recommends that developers determine the root element when developing blocks, and perform parameter access and callback invocation based on the root element ID.

 Parameter Access

-Developers can directly access the data property on the root element in $w to obtain parameters.
-Sample code:
+Developers can directly access the data attribute on the root element in $w to obtain parameters.
+Example code:

 $w.container1.data.message;